jfzhang95/Chinese_Poem_Writer/README.md

     python main.py -m fast
     ```
 ### Training
-To train this Chinese poems writer, you should run:
+To train this Chinese poems writer, you can run:

     python train.py